fieldtrip/website/faq/what_kind_of_volume_conduction_models_are_implemented.md

 For more information on the methods, you can also check the reference documentation of **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)** and the [References to implemented methods](/references_to_implemented_methods#eeg_and_meg_forward_modeling) related to forward modeling.

-If you wish, you can also use a forward model for which you have computed the leadfield matrices outside of fieldtrip in combination with the inverse source reconstruction algorithms that are implemented within FieldTrip.
-Some matlab code that demonstrates how to do it can be found [in this example](/example/use_your_own_forward_leadfield_model_in_an_inverse_beamformer_computation).
+If you wish, you can also use a forward model for which you have computed the leadfield matrices outside of FieldTrip in combination with the inverse source reconstruction algorithms that are implemented within FieldTrip.
+Some MATLAB code that demonstrates how to do it can be found [in this example](/example/use_your_own_forward_leadfield_model_in_an_inverse_beamformer_computation).